Fall 2014: Check out our Fall brochure

 Multiple sections of Taking Action will run this semester, so call the Counseling Center today to find out which section will fit best with your schedule.

-Then this support group is for you!
+Then this group is for you!
 This group will provide not only support, but also skills for reducing stress so that you can create the experience you want in graduate and professional school.
-To learn more, simply call the Counseling Center and say you are interested in the Graduate and Professional Student Support Group.
+To learn more, simply call the Counseling Center and say you are interested in the Survive and Thrive group.

 Circle of Healing: Support Group for Survivors of Sexual Assault